 We have audited the accompanying statement of net assets available for benefits of the Cinergy Corp.
-Non-Union Employees 401(k) Plan (the Plan ) as of December 31, 2007 and the related statement of changes in net assets available for benefits for the year then ended.
+Union Employees Savings Incentive Plan (the Plan) as of December 31, 2007 and the related statement of changes in net assets available for benefits for the year then ended.
 These financial statements are the responsibility of the Plan s management.
 Our responsibility is to express an opinion on these financial statements based on our audit.